1. Who can apply?

 - it must be submitted before the submission deadline date, applying the requested submission procedure

-- all the required fields in the application form must be completed
+- all the required fields in the application form (see ANNEX I) must be completed

-- the enterprise should demonstrate that falls under the category of a Small or Medium Sized business, based on the COM.
+- the enterprise is a Small Medium Sized business, based on the COM.
 EC/361/2003

-- the enterprise submitting the proposal is based in one of the Project partner’s countries and more specifically based in the territory specified in the Guidelines.
+- the enterprise submitting the proposal is based in one of the Project partner’s countries and more specifically based in the territory specified in the table above

-- its main economic activity is in the Tourism sector as indicated in the Guidelines.
+- its main economic activity is in the tourism sector as indicated by country partners in their local strategy

-- the official representative declares that the SMEs actions are in compliance with EU regulations by signing a specific declaration of honour.
+- the official representative declares that the SMEs actions are in compliance with EU regulations by signing a specific declaration of honor – ANNEX II

-In summary, the evaluation and selection will be based on six criteria.
-Each criterion could receive from 1 to 5 points, 1 being the lowest score and 5 being the highest.
-The minimum threshold for each criterion is 3 out of 5.
-Failing to score a 3 out of 5 in any of the six main criteria will suppose the disqualification of the proposal.
+The evaluation process will be managed by two internal evaluators.
+The evaluation and selection will be based on five main criteria.
+Each criterion could receive from 1 to 6 points, 1 being the lowest score and 6 being the highest.
+The minimum threshold for each criterion is 2 out of 6.
+Failing to score a 2 out of 6 in any of the five main criteria will suppose the disqualification of the proposal.
 Here below, a brief explanation of each criterion can be found:

 - Enterprise viability: demonstrate a discernible competitive advantage, be financially and commercially viable, possess the management and financial resources to absorb project intervention.

 - the project reflects the management strategy and vision